Table of Contents

-Maybe you want any emails with the subject containing "medcorp" to attach to your customer called "Medical Corp".
-Just create a rule with the subject filter having "medcorp" and attach the email rule to that customer and add a dot (period) in the email field.
+Maybe you want any emails with the subject containing "medcorp" to attach to your customer called Medical Corp.
+Just create a rule with a period in the Email address field, the Subject filter with "medcorp" and attach the email rule to that Customer name.

 Example: Email address

-Perhaps you get emails from many employees at the same company, and you would like to auto-create a contact for every new email that comes in to the system.
-Just create a rule with the "Email Address" set to their domain, eg, 'medcorp.com', and then any inbound email that contains their domain will attach to the correct customer.
-You can also check the box "Auto create Contact under above customer and if there isn't a contact, we'll create one for the resulting Ticket.
+Perhaps you get emails from many employees at the same company, and you would like to auto-create a contact for every new email that comes into the system.
+Just create a rule with the Email address set to their domain, e.g., medcorp.com, and then any inbound email that contains their domain will attach to the correct customer.
+You can also check the box Auto create Contact under above customer and if there isn't a contact, we'll create one for the resulting Ticket.

 Auto-Assign ticket to an employee using Email Rules

 If you are auto-creating tickets from your leads, you can even have the rule auto-assign the ticket to one of your employees.